 - Access current New Zealand data for age and sex.

-Either: distribute Copymaster 3 and have students use raw data to create a NZ population pyramid using current census data. http://www.stats.govt.nz/Census/2013-census/profile-and-summary-reports/quickstats-about-a-place.aspx
+Distribute Copymaster 3 and have students use raw data to create a NZ population pyramid using the most recent census data available. http://nzdotstat.stats.govt.nz/wbos/Index.aspx

 Model and discuss the necessary percentage calculations.